 The University has implemented multi-factor authentication (MFA) for all Oxford Single Sign-On (SSO) users across the University.
 This means you will be asked to verify your Oxford Single Sign-On (SSO) account using a second factor, such as a code from an app on your phone, text message, or a phone call.

 You will have MFA enabled on your account when it is created.
 If for any reason you do not have MFA enabled and an authorised exemption is not in place please request MFA via IT Self-Service.

 You can verify your account using any of the following methods:

 - Using the Microsoft authenticator app on your mobile phone

 - Receiving an SMS on your mobile phone

 - Requesting a phone call on a landline or mobile phone

-- Authy desktop authenticator app
+- Authy desktop or mobile authenticator app

 - Using a hardware token

 We encourage everyone to set up more than one method, preferably methods that don't both rely on the same device.
 For example, you might set up the Authenticator app as your default method, and then set up a landline as your second method.